 The five subtypes of alcoholic

 Alcohol use disorder often doesn’t look how we imagine.
-In fact, researchers at the National Institute on Alcohol Abuse and Alcoholism (NIAAA) have identified five distinct subtypes of alcoholics by examining responses to epidemiological surveys, part of an effort to better understand the disease and target treatment.
+Researchers at the National Institute on Alcohol Abuse and Alcoholism (NIAAA) have identified five distinct subtypes of alcoholics by examining responses to epidemiological surveys as part of an effort to better understand the disease and target treatment.

 The five types are: